pfptcommunity/tap-api-python/README.md

-# Proofpoint Security Awareness Training API Package
+# Proofpoint Targeted Attack Protection API Package

 Library implements all of the functions of the TAP API via Python.